regaw-leinad/homebridge-winix-purifiers-collect/README.md

   the state after each action.
 You can also skip any action if it is not applicable.
 - **Step 3**: You can add custom actions if needed to ensure all functionalities are covered.
 - **Step 4**: At the end, the tool will provide a JSON payload with all recorded data.
 - **Step 5**: Create a new issue in this repository and attach the JSON payload from the script.
-This will help us manage new data contributions effectively.
+This will help me manage new data contributions effectively.

 ## Prerequisites